User Perceptions vs. Proxy LLM Judges: Privacy and Helpfulness in LLM Responses to Privacy-Sensitive Scenarios: Background and Related Work

 \subsection{User Evaluations in Privacy Preservation and Helpfulness}

-Work across human-computer interaction, usable security and privacy, as well as natural language processing shows that privacy and helpfulness are both context-dependent and user-perceived outcomes.
+Work across human-computer interaction, usable security and privacy, and natural language processing shows that privacy and helpfulness are context-dependent and user-perceived outcomes.
 Perceived privacy is often subjective---people judge acceptability by social norms, roles, purposes, and audiences~\cite{nissenbaum_privacy_2004,nissenbaum_contextual_2019,acquisti_privacy_2015}.
 Usability research shows that notice-and-choice mechanisms do not reliably predict users' privacy comfort without empirical feedback~\cite{cranor_framework_2008,wu_transparency_2025}.
-Similarly, evaluations of privacy-preservation quality and helpfulness on LLM-generated content should also involve user input.
-In both ConfAIde and PrivacyLens, the authors used LLMs to generate responses to the given task before asking a proxy LLM to judge the privacy-preservation quality and helpfulness.
-These proxy LLMs are used as stand-ins for human evaluations, but it is unclear whether assessments provided by proxy LLMs faithfully estimate users' perceptions.
+Similarly, evaluations of privacy and utility on LLM-generated content should also involve user input.
+In both ConfAIde and PrivacyLens, the authors used proxy LLMs to judge the privacy-preservation quality and utility~\cite{mireshghallah_can_2024,shao_privacylens_2024}.
+Proxy LLMs are used as stand-ins for human, but it is unclear whether assessments provided by LLMs faithfully estimate users' perceptions.

-Therefore, our study fills the gaps in prior work through a user study of privacy-preservation quality and helpfulness of LLM-generated responses.
-Additionally, we compare participants' evaluations to proxy LLM assessments to understand the alignment between human and LLM judgements.
+Our study fills the gaps in prior work through a user study of privacy-preservation quality and helpfulness of LLM responses.
+We also compare participants' and proxy LLMs' evaluations to understand the alignment between human and LLMs.